 Vienna itself is full of sprawling green parks like Prater Park, Danube Park, or Lainz Game Reserve, but there’s one thing you won’t find there: natural waterfalls!
-If you’re a nature lover and have enough time to explore outside of Vienna, a day trip to Myra Waterfalls (Myrafälle in German) is definitely worth considering.
+If you’re a nature lover and have enough time to explore outside of Vienna, a day trip to Myra Waterfalls (Myrafälle) is definitely worth considering.
 It’s good to know that the Myra Falls aren’t particularly massive, but the entire area is wonderfully green, peaceful, and pleasant.

 You can choose between two routes: the shorter trail just around the waterfalls, or the longer trail that combines the waterfalls with the Steinwandklamm (Stone Wall Gorge).